 Title IX is a federal civil rights law that prohibits sexual discrimination in educational institutions that receive federal funding.
-Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
-This course helps students to identify their rights under Title IX, and describe their school's responsibilities under the law.
+Under Title IX, discrimination based on sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
+This course helps students to identify their rights under

+Title IX, and describe their school's responsibilities under the law.
+Live or online presentation.